infinum/frontend-handbook/React/NextJs/ProjectStructure.md

 # Project file structure

 ## Organizing components
-(For PR Review):
-I believe this section will be refactored once we get around with all chakra stuff and component organization methodology.
-I kept going with only atomic design approach.

 ### UI Components

 Before implementing [atomic design methodology](https://github.com/danilowoz/react-atomic-design), our common practice was separating components by the scope of the page + core components + shared components like this: